Yandex Cloud

 Description Type Example

-cloud_id Yes ID of your cloud in Yandex Cloud string b1g8dn6s3v2e********
+cloud_id Yes Your Yandex Cloud ID string b1g8dn6s3v2e********

 az_name_list - List of two Yandex Cloud availability zones to host your resources list(string) ["ru-central1-a", "ru-central1-b"]

-security_segment_names - List of segment names.
-The first segment is for the management resources, the second, for the resources with public internet access, the third, for the DMZ.
+security_segment_names - Segment names.
+The first segment is for management resources, the second, for internet-facing resources, and the third, for DMZ.
 If you need more segments, add them at the end of the list.
 When adding a segment, make sure to specify the subnet prefixes in zone1_subnet_prefix_list and zone2_subnet_prefix_list. list(string) ["mgmt", "public", "dmz"]

 public_app_port - TCP port for a DMZ application open for internet connection number 80

-internal_app_port - Internal TCP port of a DMZ application to which the NGFW will direct traffic.
+internal_app_port - DMZ application internal TCP port receiving traffic from NGFW.
 You may specify the same port as public_app_port or a different one. number 8080

 trusted_ip_for_access_jump-vm Yes List of public IP addresses/subnets allowed to access the jump VM.
-It is used in the security group's incoming rule for the jump VM. list(string) ["A.A.A.A/32", "B.B.B.0/24"]
+It is used in the incoming rule of the jump VM security group. list(string) ["A.A.A.A/32", "B.B.B.0/24"]

-jump_vm_admin_username - Username for connection to the jump VM over SSH string admin
+jump_vm_admin_username - Jump VM username for SSH connections. string admin

 wg_client_dns - List of DNS server addresses in the management cloud network the admin workstation will use after establishing a WireGuard tunnel to the jump VM. string 192.168.1.2, 192.168.2.2